olivierfriard/boris_docs/index.rst

 To return in the media player mode press again the frame-by-frame button in the toolbar.

+The frame can be resized before visualization.
+See the `frame resizing`_ option.

 The frame viewer can be detached from the main window (See File > Preferences).
 In case on 2 simultaneous players the frame viewers will be automatically detached from the main window.